IvanFang98/Knowledge-Auto-captured-AI-Search-Chrome-Extension/README.md

 # Knowledge Capture & AI Search

-**Transform your browsing into an AI-powered knowledge base with local semantic search and NotebookLM integration.**

-Knowledge Capture & AI Search captures articles as you browse, organizes them locally for instant search, and provides seamless export to NotebookLM.
+Knowledge Capture & AI Search captures articles as you browse and read, organizes them locally for instant search, and provides seamless export to NotebookLM.
 Build your personal knowledge repository with AI-powered insights and semantic understanding.

 ## ✨ Key Features

 ### 📚 Intelligent Article Capture
+- **Auto-capture** automatically saves supported articles as you browse (configurable)
-- **One-click capture** with keyboard shortcut (`Cmd+Shift+S` on Mac, `Ctrl+Shift+S` on Windows/Linux)
+- **Manual capture** with keyboard shortcut (`Cmd+Shift+S` on Mac, `Ctrl+Shift+S` on Windows/Linux)
 - **Smart text extraction** with automatic cleaning and formatting
 - **Metadata preservation** (title, URL, timestamp, word count, author)
 - **Local storage** for instant access and privacy
 - **Duplicate detection** with smart replacement options
+- **Dwell-time control**: Optional delay before auto-capture (Default 3s, 10s, 20s, 30s, 1m, 2m, 5m)

 ### 🔍 Dual Search Engine
+- **Semantic Search**: Vertex AI powered
+  - Meaning-based search helps you find what you need without typing the exact keywords
+  - Exact citation linking AI response and source articles
 - **Keyword Search**: Fast, precise text matching with advanced filters

-  - Exact phrase matching with verbatim filter
-  - Time-based filtering (last week, month, year, custom range)
-  - Advanced search with boolean operators (AND, OR, NOT)
+### 🔁 Resilient Embedding Sync
+- **Auto-embed on save**: New articles are embedded automatically in the background
+- **Persistent backfill queue**: Any missed embeddings are queued and retried with exponential backoff

-- **Semantic Search**: AI-powered understanding using Vertex AI
+### 🆓 Vertex AI limits
-  - Meaning-based search, not just keyword matching
-  - Bi-directional citation linking between AI response and source articles
-  - Nonsensical query detection with helpful suggestions
-- **Real-time results** with highlighted matches and full sentence context
+- **Free limits** (one-time): 100 embeddings + 200 semantic searches
+- **Over the limit**: Auto-capture and semantic search are paused
+- **Resume unlimited usage**: Paste your own Cloud Run Vertex proxy URL in Settings; limits are bypassed and all functionalities resumes automatically

 ### 🧠 NotebookLM Integration
 - **Bulk Export**: Select multiple articles for batch NotebookLM import
-- **Smart Selection Tools**: Select All, Select None, Select Recent
-- **Export to NotebookLM**: Direct integration with Google's AI notebook
-- **Export History**: Track all exports with direct links
+- **Automatic NotebookLM Export**: Export to NotebookLM for in-depth semantic search and learning

+**Why NotebookLM?**
+NotebookLM has the best Retrieval-augmented generation (RAG) pipeline currently that indexes your sources, retrieves the most relevant chunks, and grounds answers with citations.
+You get high‑quality, citeable results that stay faithful to your content and scale well across multi‑document queries.

 ## 🚀 Quick Start

-### Installation
-1. Clone or download this repository
-2. Open Chrome and go to `chrome://extensions/`
-3. Enable "Developer mode"
-4. Click "Load unpacked" and select the extension folder
-5. Pin the extension to your toolbar

 ### First Use
+1. **Auto-Capture Enabled**: Articles are automatically saved as you browse (enabled by default)
-1. **Capture Articles**: Use `Cmd+Shift+S` (Mac) or `Ctrl+Shift+S` (Windows/Linux) while browsing
+2. **Manual Capture**: Use `Cmd+Shift+S` (Mac) or `Ctrl+Shift+S` (Windows/Linux) for manual capture
-2. **Search Your Knowledge**: Switch to Search tab to find saved content
+3. **Search Your Knowledge**: Switch to Search tab to find saved content
-3. **Export to NotebookLM**: Select articles and export to NotebookLM for AI analysis
+4. **Export to NotebookLM**: Select articles and export to NotebookLM for AI analysis
+5. **Customize Settings**: Turn off auto-capture for manual-only mode if preferred; adjust dwell-time; paste a Custom Vertex Proxy URL to remove free-tier limits

 ## 🔍 Search Features